amalgam8/amalgam8.github.io/_docs/demo/helloworld.md

 order: 2
 ---

-This demo starts two versions of a helloworld microservice, to demonstrate how Amalgam8 can be used to split incoming traffic between the two versions.
+This demo starts two versions of a helloworld microservice each with two versions, in order to demonstrate how Amalgam8 can be used to split incoming traffic between the two versions.
 You can define the proportion of traffic to each microservice as a percentage.

-## Deploy the App
+## Deploy and Scale the App

 The commands to deploy the helloworld demo application for different environments are as follows: